-Tax Day is Tuesday, April 17, and online business owners are looking for every tax deduction they can get.
-Luckily, you can get some relief by deducting items like your web hosting, domain, and various software.
+As W-2’s land in mailboxes and inboxes around the country, online business owners are looking for every tax deduction they can get.
+Luckily, you can get some relief by deducting items like your web hosting server, domain, and various software.

-If you are receiving income from your online business, all costs with creation, maintenance, and continuance from your website can be claimed.
-You can’t run your online business without a web server, a domain registry, and add-ons like design templates, stock images, paid plug-ins, and so on.
+If you are receiving income from your online business, all costs associated with creation, maintenance, and continuance from your website can be claimed.
+You can’t run your online business without a web server, domain, and add-ons like design templates, stock images, paid plug-ins, and so on.

 For resellers, if your client pays you for web hosting, unfortunately this can not be claimed because your client covers this cost when they pay you for the server.

-If you have already submitted your taxes without claiming the above, it’s obviously too late this year, but start record keeping today.
+If you end up submitting your taxes without claiming the above, it’ll be too late this year, but start recordkeeping today.
 Save any receipts for costs associated with maintaining your online business.

-Jared Smith is HostDime’s SEO & Content Strategist, and is definitely NOT a tax expert.
+Jared Smith is HostDime’s Director of Marketing, and is definitely NOT a tax expert.
 If you have any questions regarding deductions, consult your tax professional.